Consensys/tessera/README.md

-# Nexus
+# Tessera
-A stateless java application responsible for encryption and decryption of private transaction data and for off-chain private messaging.It is also responsible for generating and managing private key locally in each node in Quorum Network.
+A stateless Java application responsible for encryption and decryption of private transaction data and for off-chain private messaging.
+Tessera is also responsible for generating and managing private keys locally in each node in a Quorum network.

-## Running Nexus
+## Running Tessera

-`java -jar nexus-app/target/nexus-app-${version}-app.jar -configfile config.json`
+`java -jar application/target/application-${version}-app.jar -configfile config.json`

-Probably best to copy the jar somewhere and create an alias
+For ease-of-use you may want to copy the .jar to another location and create an alias:

-`alias nexus="java -jar /somewhere/nexus-app.jar"`
+`alias tessera="java -jar /somewhere/tessera-app.jar"`

-And add the nexus to your PATH.
+then add `tessera` to your PATH.

-If you want to use an alternative database then you'll need to add the drivers to the classpath
+By default, Tessera uses an H2 database.
+To use an alternative database, add the necessary drivers to the classpath:

-`java -cp some-jdbc-driver.jar -jar /somewhere/nexus-app.jar`
+`java -cp some-jdbc-driver.jar -jar /somewhere/tessera-app.jar`

 ## Configuration

-A configuration file must be specified using the `-configfile /path/to/config.json` command line property.

-A sample configuration can be found [here](/nexus-config/src/test/resources/sample_full.json)
+A configuration file must be provided using the `-configfile /path/to/config.json` command line property.
+A sample configuration file can be found [here](/config/src/test/resources/sample_full.json).

+You can provide existing keys or generate new keys:
+* To provide existing keys
+Keys can be provided directly, as in the sample configuration file,

-Keys can be provided using direct values, like in the example above, or by providing the format produced by previous versions.
+Keys can be provided using direct values, as in the config file above, or by providing the format produced by previous versions.
 Just replace the `privateKey` field with the data in those files under a `config` key.